blindfold-chess/blindfold-chess/README.md

 7.  **Start Game:** Tap the "Start Game" button.

+### Using the Game Menu

+During a game, tapping the white square in the center will open a menu with the following options:

+* **"Cancel Selection":** If you've started selecting a square but want to reset, tap this button.
+It will clear your current partial selection.

+* **"Undo Last Move":** Tap this to undo the last full move (your move and the AI's response).
+In multi-board mode, it will undo the current board's last (AI) move and then switch to the previous board to undo your last move.

+* **"Main Menu":** Returns you to the main menu.
+Here you can review the 960 starting position and then click "Resume Game".

+* **"Resume Game":** Returns you to your current game.

 ### Making a Move (Square Selection)

 The game screen consists of four large, touchable quadrants: